fb55/htmlparser2/README.md

 ## Get a DOM

-The `DomHandler` (known as `DefaultHandler` in the original `htmlparser` module) produces a DOM (document object model) that can be manipulated using the [`DomUtils`](https://github.com/fb55/DomUtils) helper.
+The `DomHandler` produces a DOM (document object model) that can be manipulated using the [`DomUtils`](https://github.com/fb55/DomUtils) helper.

 The `DomHandler`, while still bundled with this module, was moved to its [own module](https://github.com/fb55/domhandler).
-Have a look at it for further information.
+Have a look at that for further information.

 ## Parsing RSS/RDF/Atom Feeds